Yufei-L/2019-431/DELIVERABLES/A/README.md

 You’ll need to log into Google using your CWRU ID in order to access the form.
 The survey asks about your attitudes toward statistics, as well as for your opinion about the most important things you learned in the first two sessions of
-431. It should take less than 10 minutes for you to complete it.
+431. It should take about 10 minutes to complete.